 What is Lunch Bunch?

 One of the ways to get to know students and support students in an elementary school is through lunch bunches.
-I find it important not to disrupt your child's instructional time, so another way to support students would be during their lunch and/or recess periods.
-Some students struggle socially, emotional, behaviorially and they may be invited to a lunch bunch group.
+I find it important not to disrupt your child's instructional time, so another way to support students socially is through lunch bunches during lunch/recess times.

-As the school counselor, building connections is part of my job, while benefiting the emotional/social supports within our school.
-There are many reasons why a student is invited, nevertheless, each invite usually involves a teacher referral/consultation.
+Building social connections is part of my job, while building the emotional/social supports within our school.
+There are several reasons why a student is invited, nevertheless, each invite usually involves a teacher referral/consultation.

 What happens in Lunch Bunch?

-During lunch once a week, our counselor Mrs. Sokol gathers group members from the lunchroom with their food to meet in an empty room or her office to eat.
+Our counselor Mrs. Sokol, gathers students invited from the lunchroom with their lunch to meet in an empty room or her office to eat.
+Allergies are always carefully considered for safety.
+Groups are kept to small numbers to encourage socialization.

-After check-in, students usually play games (board games, card games etc. ) in my office.
-The games vary but all involve communication skills, problem-solving, feelings expression and other skills as needed.
+While eating and chatting, students usually play games (board games, card games etc. ) in my office while listening to a set lunch bunch music playlist.
+Sometimes we have created crafts and/or sang karaoke.
 The students then go back to class when their lunch/recess period is over.

 How can I request my student join a Lunch Bunch group?